-In summary, transmissive components do not contribute to angular or lateral jitter TTL coupling if both beams feature the same beam parameters and the reference beam impinges with a normal incidence at the detector.
+Next, we investigate translational beam jitter along the $x$- or $y$-axes (i.e.\ not the $z$-axis) of the detector (Fig.~\ref{fig:PD_coordsyst}).
+We refer to this jitter as lateral jitter.
+The lateral measurement beam jitter is related to the TTL coupling by the lateral beam offsets presented in the previous section.
+This jitter would make the beam's point of incidence shift along the detector surface with respect to the reference beam's incidence point.
+Meanwhile, we assume its angular alignment ($\varphi_m$) to be constant.
+It follows that the Eqs.~\eqref{eq: non-geom equal offset} and \eqref{eq:non_geom_3D_beam} still hold but must be interpreted for a variable point but constant angle of incidence of the measurement beam.

+We see that lateral jitter would not couple if both beams are inversely tilted (compare Figure~\ref{fig: beam walk phi_r}).
+However, for a differential angle $\varphi_m-\varphi_r\neq 0$, we find significant linear TTL coupling.

-\subsubsection{Arbitrary Gaussian beams with arbitrary centre of rotation}
+\subsection{Arbitrary Gaussian beams with arbitrary centre of rotation}

-In the previous examples, the measurement and reference beam had initially the same intensity and phase profile on the detector.
+In the previous examples, the measurement and reference beam initially had the same intensity and phase profile on the detector.
 However, this is not representative for interferometers like LISA, GRACE-FO, or arbitrary instruments that use heterodyne interferometers where identical beam parameters are effectively not achievable.
 A beam parameter mismatch has a strong influence on the cross-coupling.
-The main reason for this is a discrepancy between the wavefront curvatures and diameter of the beams in the detector plane.
-A qualitative analysis of this effect can be found in~\cite{schuster2016experimental}. \\ Here, we provide an analytic expression for the non-geometric part of the path length measurement as we have done for the previous simpler cases.
+The main reason for this is a discrepancy between the wavefront curvatures and the diameter of the beams in the detector plane.
+A qualitative analysis of this effect can be found in~\cite{schuster2016experimental}.

+Here, we provide an analytic expression for the non-geometric part of the path length measurement as we have done for the previous simpler cases.
 We find

-where $x_{im}$ can be either static or dynamic as introduced in the previous subsection.
+where $x_{im}$ can be either static or dynamic, as introduced in the previous subsection.
 Similar to the case of equal beam parameters, we can neglect some terms in Eq.~\eqref{eq: non-geom unequal long} since they are negligible in common interferometric setups.
 We neglected the terms featuring a division by the wavenumber $k$, or a product of a squared beam offset on the detector and a quadric tilt dependency, and find

 By setting $z_{Rm}=z_{Rr}$ and $z_m=z_r$, Eq.~\eqref{eq: non-geom unequal} reduces to the case of equal beam parameters (compare Eq.~\eqref{eq: non-geom equal offset}).